-This is a ruined complex which lies at the base of the main stairs in Mihintale.
-Five rectangular buildings are are enclosed within a large wall.
-At the center is a square building which is presumed to be a image house.
+This is a ruined complex that lies at the base of the main stairs in Mihintale.
+Five rectangular buildings are enclosed within a large wall.
+At the center is a square building which is presumed to be an image house.
 On the four corners are ruins of four buildings at equidistance from the center building.
-These are thought to be living quarters of the monks.
-The positioning of the buildings are similar to the panchavasa architecture where 5 buildings are built as a cluster.
+These are thought to be the living quarters of the monks.
+The positioning of the buildings is similar to the panchavasa architecture where 5 buildings are built as a cluster.
 All pilgrims pass this monastery but really stop and turn to visit these ruins.
-You can see stone carved Nagaraja Guard Stones, Balustrades and moonstones among the conserved ruins.
+You can see stone-carved Nagaraja Guard Stones, Balustrades, and moonstones among the conserved ruins.

 Singha Pokuna (Lion Pond)

-There are 3 well designed stone ponds which had been used by the meditating bikkus in Mihinthale.
-They are Naga Pokuna (The Cobra Pond), Sinha Pokuna (Lion Pond) and the Kaludiya Pokuna (a pond with dark coloured water).
-The first two lie close the the main ruins and Kaludiya Pokuna little away and a monastery itself.
+There are 3 well-designed stone ponds which had been used by the meditating bhikkhus in Mihinthale.
+They are Naga Pokuna (The Cobra Pond), Sinha Pokuna (Lion Pond), and the Kaludiya Pokuna (a pond with dark-coloured water).
+The first two lie close the the main ruins and Kaludiya Pokuna little away and the monastery itself.

-though it is called a pond, it is more a water rail.
-It is an open air bath which was probably used by the monks who were living in the caves of the neighborhood.
+though it is called a pond, it is more of a water rail.
+It is an open-air bath that was probably used by the monks who were living in the caves of the neighborhood.
 It is called a pond because of the water tank above the figure of the standing lion from whose mouth the water comes out.
 Half of it is cut out of the natural rock and the other half is constructed of monolithic blocks to form a square pond.

 Pothgula (Ancient Library Complex)

-This building structure known as the “Pothgula” (Library) in Mihintale Monastery is a rather hidden and unknow structure.
-Remains of this ancient building lies on a terrace above Singha Pokuna pond.
+This building structure known as the “Pothgula” (Library) in Mihintale Monastery is a rather hidden and unknown structure.
+The remains of this ancient building lie on a terrace above Singha Pokuna pond.
 This building can be easily identified with its massive granite door frame majestically standing in front.
-There is not much information of this building.
+There is not much information about this building.